-EWEB will need to pursue rate designs that fairly assign the costs of procuring energy (including
+• EWEB will need to pursue rate designs that fairly assign the costs of procuring energy (including peak energy needs) and maintaining the electric grid to the customers who cause those costs.

 - EWEB prioritizes the safety of utility workers and customers and will develop interconnection standards that ensure safety and reliability. - EWEB prefers policies that incorporate concepts of environmental justice and equity and seek to avoid or mitigate negative impacts to disadvantaged communities.